-The Company recognizes professional services revenues based on time and material incurred, or for fixed price professional service contracts, based on the percentage of completion of the project, which is assessed based on actual labour cost and budgeted cost required to complete the project.
-If a loss on a contract is considered probable, the loss is recognized at the date determinable.
+The Company recognizes professional services revenues based on time and material incurred, or for fixed price professional service contracts, based on the percentage of completion of the performance obligation, which is assessed based on actual labour cost and budgeted cost required to complete the performance obligation.
+If a loss on a contract is considered probable, the loss is recognized when it is determinable.